yuktaj18/Nucleo-F103RB/README.md

 This repository contains low-level peripheral drivers developed for the **STM32F103RB** microcontroller on the **STM32 Nucleo-F103RB** development board.

 The project implements register-level drivers for commonly used peripherals including **GPIO, RCC, SPI, I2C, and USART**, without relying on STM32 HAL libraries.
-It is intended as a learning resource for understanding the STM32F1 architecture and embedded driver development.

-The repository also includes an **MPU6050 interface library** and several example applications demonstrating peripheral communication with external hardware.
+It also includes an **MPU_6050 folder** which has APIs for verifying,reading sensor's registers for data.

 ---

-## Features

-- Register-level peripheral drivers
-- GPIO driver
-- RCC (Clock) driver
-- SPI driver
-- I2C driver
-- USART driver
-- External interrupt (EXTI) support
-- MPU6050 sensor interface
-- Example applications for each peripheral
-- Developed and tested using **STM32CubeIDE**

 ---